-This function does a linear search through all networks, so it could be pretty slow if there are a large number of networks open.
+CheckNamedNetworks does a linear search through all networks, so it could be pretty slow if there are a large number of networks open.
+It should raise an error if the cache and the internal Netica specs are out of sync.

+'''

 http://norsys.com/onLineAPIManual/index.html: GetNthNet_bn()

+'''

+'''

 CreateNetwork(), GetNthNetwork()

 '''

+'''

+sess <- NeticaSession()

+startSession(sess)

-net1 <- CreateNetwork("myNet")
+net1 <- CreateNetwork("myNet", session=sess)

 Fetch the network we just created by name.

-net2 <- GetNamedNetworks("myNet")
+net2 <- GetNamedNetworks("myNet", session=sess)

 stopifnot(is(net2, "NeticaBN"))

-stopifnot(as.character(net1)==as.character(net2))
+stopifnot(NetworkName(net1)==NetworkName(net2))

 stopifnot(net1==net2)

-'''

-'''
+net3 <- CheckNamedNetworks("myNet", session=sess)

+stopifnot(net1==net3)

 No network named "fish", this should return NULL

-fish <- GetNamedNetworks("fish")
+fish <- GetNamedNetworks("fish", session=sess)

 stopifnot(all(sapply(fish,is.null)))

+fish <- CheckNamedNetworks("fish", session=sess)

+stopifnot(all(sapply(fish,is.null)))

+DeleteNetwork(net1)

+net1a <- GetNamedNetworks("myNet", session=sess)

+stopifnot(NetworkName(net1a)=="myNet",!is.active(net1a))

+net1b <- CheckNamedNetworks("myNet", session=sess)

 '''

-DeleteNetwork(net2)
+'''

+stopifnot(is.null(net1b))

+stopSession(sess)

+'''

+GetNetworkAutoUpdate

-GetNetworkAutoUpdate Turns Netica automatic updating on or off for a network.
+Turns Netica automatic updating on or off for a network.

 Netica networks can either propagate the effects of new findings immediately, or they can delay propagation until the user queries the network.
-These functions toggle the switch that controls the autoupdate mechanism net A NeticaBN object to be queried or changed. newautoupdate A logical values, TRUE to turn automatic updating on.
-A value NA produces an error. expr An R expresssion to be evaluated with automatica updating turned off.
+These functions toggle the switch that controls the autoupdate mechanism net A NeticaBN object to be queried or changed.